tsharoni/cs_cx_central_collector/README.md

 - flush_apm_services :  reading all APM services for a team and flush to an (audit) account
 - flush_slo: reading all APM SLOs for a team and flush to an (audit) account
 - flush_dashboards :  reading all Coralogix dashboards and their widgets for a team and flush to an (audit) account
+- flush_views: reading all coralogix views for a team and flush to an (audit) account

 To simulate flushing the following environment variable is required
 ```shell